Breeze/northwind-demo/STEPS-Server-Core2.md

     services.AddDbContext<NorthwindCoreContext>(options => options.UseSqlServer(connectionString));
 }
 ```
-In the `Configure` method, add CORS, and add `MapControllers` to the `app.UseEndpoints()` statement.
-Note
+In the `Configure` method, remove the existing `app.Run()` statement.
+Then configure CORS and turn on MVC:
-that the order of the statements is important in this method.
 ```
-public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {
+public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
     if (env.IsDevelopment())
     {
         app.UseDeveloperExceptionPage();
     }

-    app.UseRouting();

     // Allow any host - development only! app.UseCors(builder => builder